E. Gutzwiller & Cie. Banquiers

 E. Gutzwiller & Cie.
 Banquiers is one of the oldest Swiss banks located in Basel.
 It is a private bank specializing in asset management.
 It was founded in 1886 by Carl Gutzwiller and is a founding member of the Basel Stock Exchange.
-Today the bank is largely in the hands of the Gutzwiller family.
+Today the bank remains largely in the hands of the Gutzwiller family.
 The bank is managed by four fully liable partners: